Aanisha/Aanisha/README.md

 ### Hi there, I'm Aanisha👋

-##### I'm a computer science and engineering student, with specific interest in Computer Vision and Deep Learning.
-I also have experience with web development.I'm want to explore more deep into Deep Learning
+##### I'm a computer science and engineering student, with specific interest in Deep Learning.Exploring Graph ML,multimodal learning and Recommendation engines!
+I also have experience with web development.

+#### Work Experience

+##### ML Intern - Julia Computing, Former Research Intern - Adobe Research India

+👯 I’m looking to collaborate on ML/NLP based projects

 ##### Here are my other social profiles: